 Hex Lord Malacrass can use an ability on players that grants him a few abilities from their class.
 For example, if he targets a Druid, he can cast Moonfire on his enemies or heal himself.

-Druids have "Symbiosis", which gives them one ability from the class that would be good for their spec, and gives the target one of the Druid's spells in return.
+Druids previously had the ability "Symbiosis", which gave them one ability from the target class that would be good for their spec, and gave the target one of the Druid's spells in return.

 A rarely found item gives non-Druids the ability to use the spell that Symbiosis confers on them, even without a Druid around, but only in Pandaria.